plenarius/nasher.nim/README.md

     - default: `true`
     - note: you will want to disable this if you have some areas that are present in a hak or override and not the module itself.
+- `haksLocation`: the directory where the haks are located for updating the `module.ifo`.
+    - default: `null`

 These options are meant to be separate from the package file (`nasher.cfg`) since they may depend on the user.